 Symptoms and Signs of Chancroid

-After an incubation period of 3 to 7 days, small, painful papules appear on the genitals and rapidly break down into shallow, soft, painful ulcers with ragged, undermined edges (ie, with overhanging tissue) and a red border.
+After an incubation period of 3 to 7 days, small, painful papules appear on the genital skin or mucous membranes and rapidly break down into shallow, soft, painful ulcers with ragged, undermined edges (ie, with overhanging tissue) and an erythematous border.
 Ulcers vary in size and often coalesce.
 Deeper erosion occasionally leads to marked tissue destruction.

 Diagnosis of Chancroid

-Chancroid is suspected in patients who have unexplained genital ulcers or buboes (swollen, tender lymph nodes that may become suppurative or form abscesses) and who are or have been in endemic areas.
-Genital ulcers from other causes (see table Differentiating Common Sexually Transmitted Genital Lesions) may resemble chancroid.
+Chancroid is suspected in patients who have unexplained genital ulcers or buboes and who are or have been in endemic areas.
+Genital ulcers resulting from other causes (see table Differentiating Common Sexually Transmitted Genital Lesions) may resemble chancroid.

 Diagnosis is usually based on clinical findings alone because culture of the bacteria is difficult and microscopic identification is confounded by the mixed flora in ulcers.

 If available, a sample of pus from a bubo or exudate from the edge of an ulcer should be sent to a laboratory that can identify H. ducreyi.
-PCR testing is not commercially available, but several institutions have certified tests that are highly sensitive (98.4%) and specific (99.6%) for H. ducreyi.
-Clinical diagnosis has a lower sensitivity (53 to 95%) and specificity (41 to 75%).
+NAAT testing is commercially available in some countries and is highly sensitive (> 98%) for H. ducreyi (1, 2).
+Culture is less sensitive (< 80%).

-Serologic testing for syphilis and HIV and cultures for herpes should be done to exclude other causes of genital ulcers.
+Serologic testing for syphilis and HIV and herpes NAAT or cultures should be performed to exclude other causes of genital ulcers.
 However, interpretation of test results is complicated by the fact that genital ulcers due to other conditions may be coinfected with H. ducreyi.

 Treatment of Chancroid

 Treatment of chancroid should be started promptly, without waiting for test results.
-One of the following is recommended:
+One of the following is recommended (1):

-Patients treated for other causes of genital ulcers should be given antibiotics that also treat chancroid if chancroid is suspected and laboratory testing is impractical.
+Patients treated for other causes of genital ulcers should be given antibiotics that also treat chancroid if chancroid is suspected and laboratory testing is not feasible.

 Treatment of patients with HIV coinfection, particularly with single-dose regimens, may be ineffective.
 In these patients, ulcers may require up to 2 weeks to heal, and lymphadenopathy may resolve more slowly.

-Buboes can safely be aspirated for diagnosis or incised for symptomatic relief if patients are also given effective antibiotics.
+In addition to being aspirated for diagnostic testing, buboes can be incised for symptomatic relief if patients are also given effective antibiotics.

 Sex partners should be examined and treated if they had sexual contact with the patient during the 10 days before the patient’s symptoms began.